catspeed-cc/proton-privoxy/README.md

 ## Scripts

 ### script configuration
+- Clone this repository somewhere in root account
 - Copy config.cfg.example to config.cfg ```cp config.cfg.example config.cfg```
 - Edit the config.cfg file to your liking (most defaults are fine, just put your login/pass) ```nano config.cfg```
+- Run scripts as root (the original code uses docker container which requires root on default installation)

 ### proton-privoxy.sh
 Run this script ```./proton-privoxy.sh``` to install or upgrade the proton-privoxy container.